 It doesn’t have to be on Christmas day.
 It can be the day before or the day after.
 This might actually be more comfortable for them, as they’re less likely to feel awkward or like they’re intruding on your personal family time.

 When offering invitations, take their personality into account.
 If they're outgoing, they may enjoy a Christmas party or other large gathering.
 If they're on the quiet side, an invite for coffee or a smaller gathering may be more welcome.

 Even if they refuse your offer, please know it was appreciated.
 They'll know you cared enough to ask.

-- Invite them to a special church service or other event with your family.
+Invite them to a special church service or other event.

 Churches often have Christmas plays, musicals or other special services during the holiday season.
 Invite them to join you for one of these events.
 Or ask them to join you for a holiday movie or another family outing.

 It's nice to be part of a community during the holiday season, particularly because you know most people around you are spending time with family and loved ones.
 Nobody likes to feel left out.